PostHog/posthog.com/contents/founders/first-1000-users.md

 ### 3. Optimize for learning, not revenue (at the start)

 Going self-serve too soon will reduce your opportunities to learn.
 The time we spent onboarding users by hand was incredibly valuable.
-We still do this with new PostHog products, like [our data warehouse](https://posthog.com/docs/data-warehouse) that’s now in open beta.
+We still do this with new PostHog products, like [our data warehouse](/docs/data-warehouse) that’s now in open beta.

 ### 4. Repeat users are more important than volume.

-If people are using what you’ve built over and over again, chances are you’re solving a real problem.
-You don’t need hundreds of users to validate an idea.
+You don’t need hundreds of users to validate an idea – a dozen or so who use your product over and over again is enough.
 Don’t invest in a big launch until you’re certain users will stick.
-In fact, you may find you never need a big launch if you do this well because you'll just start getting lots of word-of-mouth growth.
+In fact, you may find you never need a big launch if you do this well because you'll start getting lots of word-of-mouth growth.

 ### 5. Be concise when you ask for meetings